Paestum: The three Greek Temples

-The first Temple of Hera, built around 550 BC by the Greek colonists, is the oldest surviving temple in Paestum and the one farthest south.
+The first Temple of Hera, built around 550 BCE by the Greek colonists, is the oldest surviving temple in Paestum and the one farthest south.
 18th-century archaeologists named it "the Basilica" because some mistakenly believed it to be a Roman building.
 (The original Roman basilica was essentially a civic form of building, before the basilica plan was adopted by the Early Christians for churches.)

 Inscriptions and terracotta statuettes revealed that the goddess worshiped here was Hera.
 Later, an altar was unearthed in front of the temple, in the open-air site usual for a Greek altar.
 The faithful could attend rites and sacrifices without entering the cella or inner sanctuary.

 The columns have a very strong entasis or curvature down their length, an indication of an early date of construction.
 Some of the capitals still retain visible traces of their original paint.
 The temple is wider than most Greek temples, probably because there are two doors and a row of seven columns running centrally inside the cella, an unusual feature.
 This may reflect a dual dedication of the temple.
 Having an odd number of columns, here nine, across the shorter sides also is very unusual; there are eighteen columns along the longer sides.
 This was possible, or necessary, because of the two doors, so that neither has a view blocked by a column.